fammatre/fammatre-org/content/garden/index.md

 This page is just for brainstorming ideas for Fammatre's garden program.

+## Communication

+- Shared "todo" list.
+- Website with notes and ideas.

 ## Maintenance

+- Replace any rotting wood.
+- Add screws for loose boards.
+- Sand and paint

+- Create an irrigation system map/plan.
+- Repair irrigation system.

+- Remove or repair broken tools and unneeded debris.
 - Create an inventory of our equipment and supplies.
-- Remove or repair broken tools.
-- Determine what equiment and supplies are needed.
+- Determine what equipment and supplies are needed.

 - Create a map of our garden beds with descriptions of what is currently planted.
-- Phase out non zone 9b plants.
 - Create a system of ownership for each plant and garden bed.
-- Repair any rotting wood or broken screws.
-- Create an irrigation system map.
-- Repair irrigation system.
-- Automate irrigation system (ability to operate on a schedule).

-## Gear

-- Remove or repair broken tools

 ## Planting Strategies

-- Each bed has a different theme (e.g. layered permaculture, or just a single crop).
+- Maybe each bed has a different theme (e.g. layered permaculture, or just a single crop).
 - Layering: roots, herbs, vines, shrubs, small trees, etc
 - Should all plants be edible?
 - Find a list of all edible zone 9b plants, then filter it to plants which are planted and harvested during the school year.
+- Promote butterflies and bees

-## Kid Activities
+## Activities for kids

 - Weeding
 - Digging holes and planting